ai-forever/fusion_brain_aij2021/README_EN.md

 The archive root must contain the metadata.json file containing the following:
 ```
 {
-    "image": "sberbank/fb-python",
+    "image": "cr.msk.sbercloud.ru/aicloud-base-images/horovod-cuda10.1-tf2.3.0:latest",
-    "entry_point": "python run.py $PATH_INPUT $PATH_OUTPUT"
+    "entry_point": "python /home/jovyan/run.py"
 }
 ```
-Where ```image``` is a field with the docker image name, in which the solution will be run, ```entry_point``` is a command that runs the solution.
-For solution, the archive root will be the current directory.
-During the run, the ```DATASETS_PATH``` environment variable shall contain the route to relevant open datasets accessible from the container with the solution.
+Where ```image``` is a field with the docker image name, in which the solution will be run, ```entry_point``` is a command that runs the inference script.
+For solution, `/home/jovyan` will be the current directory.

-An argument accepted by the script for model inference should be represented by a path to the folder with the content to be used for prediction.
-Let us assume that the argument shall be represented by the ```fusion_brain``` folder.
-Names of ```fusion_brain``` subfolders shall correspond to names of subtasks to be completed by the single model.
+The `input` folder is placed in the container.
+Names of ```input``` subfolders shall correspond to names of subtasks to be completed by the single model.
 Each subfolder (C2C, HTR, zsOD, VQA) shall have the content needed for predictions.

 The data structure is as follows:

-* fusion_brain
+* input
   * C2C
     * requests.json
   * HTR